Types of coaching:

 Next, we set an intention for our time together.
 From time to time, there may be an issue or decision that a client wants to focus on for unpacking.
 Often after a few sessions, many clients tell me that they want to continue the unpacking and rebraiding that we are doing because they can see the progress in many aspects of their lives.
 There is no pressure to have a specific goal, timeline, or approach to achieve it.
 This relief from pressure, ironically, has led to more breakthroughs and in shorter times than clients have thought possible.

-The core of the session is about what is coming up for the client, perhaps taking an incident during the week or reviewing the homework from the previous week.
+The core of the session is about what is coming up for the client, perhaps taking an incident during the week or reviewing a topic from the previous session.
 The conversation is client-led sprinkled with my checking in (to reflect, reframe, or help connect the dots).
 Everyone’s journey is unique as is the stage of our healing.
 There is no set outcome, but a focus on awareness, values, decision-making processes, emotional literacy, and safety.
 The result is that we co-create an evolving and expansive approach that is uniquely yours and based on who are you and your previous successes in life.